 A: The Rail Plan will be used as a planning tool for improving the overall state rail system.
 It will provide a long-term strategy that will enable Caltrans, the California High-Speed Rail Authority, intercity and commuter rail operators, freight railroads, and communities to plan for the future.
 The Rail Plan is intended to prioritize state funding and actions for integrating the statewide rail network.

 A: The project website (www.californiastaterailplan.com) will be updated with the latest project information as it is developed.
 You can use the website to join the project email list to receive future notifications and updates.
 Comments can also be provided directly through the website’s online comment form.
-Public meetings on the Rail Plan will be held in summer 2017.
+Public workshops and a statewide webinar on the Rail Plan will be held in fall 2017.